Alcampopiano/OpenQuestion/paper/paper.md

 # Summary
-[OpenQuestion](https://alcampopiano.github.io/OpenQuestion/) is a survey building platform that allows researchers to develop web-based surveys.
-OpenQuestion also supports survey data analysis and reporting in a Jupyter-like environment [@Kluyver:2016aa].
-Surveys can be developed using a GUI or by writing Python code.
-When a survey is accessed by an end user, OpenQuestion renders it, according to design, as an interactive web application for data acquisition.
-^[OpenQuestion is built with the open source Anvil App Server, a runtime engine for writing full-stack web applications in Python [@anvil].Note that an Anvil account is not required to use OpenQuestion.]
+[OpenQuestion](https://alcampopiano.github.io/OpenQuestion/) is a survey building and reporting platform for web-based data collection.
+Surveys can be developed using a GUI or programatically by writing Python code.
+To report on survey results, OpenQuestion provides a Jupyter-like environment [@Kluyver:2016aa] for data visualization and document creation.^[OpenQuestion is built with the open source Anvil App Server, a runtime engine for writing full-stack web applications in Python [@anvil].Note that an Anvil account is not required to use OpenQuestion.]

 # Statement of need
 OpenQuestion's GUI and general functionality will be familiar to researchers who have used